-Land Unit H, contains approximately 880 acres and is unique in that existing development is predominantly industrial in character, although nearly 500 acres were vacant as of January 1992 (Figure 76).
+Land Unit H contains approximately 880 acres and is unique in that existing development is predominantly industrial in character, although nearly 500 acres were vacant as of January 1992 (Figure 29).
 This land unit contains soft drink and beer bottling plants; a regional package shipping facility; and wholesale, warehousing and storage facilities.
 These and other similar uses generate considerable truck traffic on the local roads.
 In the Westfax Industrial Park, one mid-rise hotel has been built which is nominally on Route 50, but oriented to and accessed on Westfax Drive.
 Some industrial/flex uses exist, as well as some low-rise office development, particularly in the southeast corner of the land unit on Lee Road.
 A small amount of strip commercial development exists along Route 50.

 Land Unit H contains the Dulles Meadows Mobile Home Park.
-The mobile home park provides important affordable housing; however, it is severely impacted by airport noise.
+The mobile home park provides important affordable housing; however, the majority of this community is located inside the DNL 60 dBA noise contour associated with projected operations at Dulles Airport.